Accenture/mercury/guides/CHAPTER-1.md

 ```

 The above example creates the "/api/hello/download" endpoint to route requests to the "hello.download" function.
-We will discuss more about REST automation in [Chapter-3](CHAPTER-3.md).
+We will elaborate more about REST automation in [Chapter-3](CHAPTER-3.md).

 ## Function is an event handler